-Building on the success of the infill drilling program at Plymouth and initial drilling program at North Hartford in 2022, the Company conducted a diamond drilling program at the North Hartford deposit in the spring of 2023.
-An infill drilling program is being considered at North Hartford upon completion of assay analysis of the 2023 drilling program core.
+Building on the success of the infill drilling program at Plymouth and initial drilling program at North Hartford in 2022, the Company conducted an aggressive diamond drilling program at the North Hartford deposit in 2023.
+A follow-up infill drilling program is being considered at North Hartford and will be finalized upon completion of assay analysis of the 2023 drilling program core.
 The goal of these drilling programs is to establish a resource at North Hartford in the Measured and Indicated category.